List of Monster Musume characters: Lala

-In Yoshino Origuchi's light novel Monster Girls on the Job (2020, Seven Seas Entertainment, ISBN 978-1-64827-559-3), she works(?) as a nurse along with Suu and Doppel at the liminal-specific hospital (the same hospital where her friend Yuuhi Hajime [see "Supporting Characters" below] now goes) as part of the new Interspecies Cultural Exchange Work Program.
+In Yoshino Origuchi's light novel "Monster Girls on the Job" (2020, Seven Seas Entertainment, ISBN 978-1-64827-559-3), she works(?) as a nurse along with Suu and Doppel at the liminal-specific hospital (the same hospital where her friend Yuuhi Hajime [see "Supporting Characters" below] now goes) as part of the new Interspecies Cultural Exchange Work Program.

 She generally calls other people Mortal (人間, Ningen) and to date has no nickname for Kimihito.

 Kuroko Smith

-Kuroko Smith (墨須黒子, Sumisu Kuroko) commonly referred to as "Ms. Smith" or just "Smith", is one of the coordinators of the exchange program.
-She is a caricature of a civil servant—lazy and goofing off whenever possible, pushing her work/responsibilities onto others, making errors she never admits to, neglecting to inform people about important information (like how liminals are affected by a full moon or how a host family can be reimbursed for food/grocery costs), considering herself severely overworked and underpaid, drinking vast amounts of coffee (she is especially fond of Kimihito's coffee, even though he tells her it's not homemade), sponging meals, etc.
+Kuroko Smith (墨須黒子, Sumisu Kuroko), commonly known as "Ms. Smith" or simply "Smith", is one of the coordinators of the exchange program.
+She is a caricature of a civil servant: lazy and goofing off whenever possible, pushing her work/responsibilities onto others, making errors she never admits to, neglecting to inform people about important information, like how liminals are affected by a full moon or how a host family can be reimbursed for food/grocery costs.
+Considering herself severely overworked and underpaid, she drinks vast amounts of coffee, being especially fond of Kimihito's coffee, even though he tells her it's not homemade, as well as sponging meals.

 She is also apparently able to command a small army of "Men in Black" and the "MON" (Monster Ops: Neutralization) liminal SWAT team, and is backed by large financial assets.
 She also demonstrates a powerful presence when angry, proving capable of getting unruly individuals back in line.

-She tends to behave friendly (but rather mockingly) towards Kimihito, but she seems to also have a great deal of respect for him due to his being able to survive day-to-day living with his liminal house-guests.
-However, that hasn't stopped her from either assigning liminals to live with him or having his parents’ house remodeled several times to accommodate the liminal girls living there, without asking for permission first!
-She also never hesitates to freeload both herself and the MON girls off him for meals.
-In Yoshino Origuchi's light novel Monster Girls on the Job (2020, Seven Seas Entertainment, ISBN 978-1-64827-559-3), she maneuvers him, his homestay girls and the MON members into participating in the new Interspecies Cultural Exchange Work Program.
+She tends to behave in a friendly yet somewhat mocking manner towards Kimihito, but seems to have a great deal of respect for him because of his ability to survive day to day with his liminal houseguests.
+However, that hasn't stopped her from either assigning liminals to live with him or having his parents' house remodeled several times to accommodate the liminal girls living there without his consent.
+She also never hesitates to freeload off him and the MON girls for meals.
+In Yoshino Origuchi's light novel "Monster Girls on the Job" (2020, Seven Seas Entertainment, ISBN 978-1-64827-559-3), she maneuvers him, his homestay girls, and the MON members into participating in the new Interspecies Cultural Exchange Work Program.

-Her first name is only revealed in the official merchandise.

 She calls Kimihito Darling (だぁりんクン, Dārin-kun), sarcastically mocking Miia's pet term for him.